jondallasjr/local-directory-chatbot/README.md

 2. Check browser console for any JavaScript errors
 3. Use the browser's network inspector to examine the raw API responses

+### Database Connection Issues

+If you encounter database connection problems:

+1. Verify your Supabase URL and API key in the `.env` file
+2. Check that your IP is allowed in the Supabase dashboard
+3. Make sure the database schema has been properly set up using the migration files
+4. Run `python setup_graph_kb_direct.py --check-connection` to diagnose issues

 ## Extending the Simulator

 The simulator HTML and JavaScript can be modified to add additional features: